Bring SCINEMA To Your Classroom or Livingroom

 This is a dedicated category within SCINEMA for students under the age of 18 to communicate and share the science they’re passionate about.

-Entries are closed for 2021 but for more information, teaching support, and to find out how to get involved in the future head to the SCINEMA website now.
+Entries for SCINEMA Junior 2022 will open soon, so, for more information, teaching support and to find out how to get involved head to the SCINEMA website now.

 Films from previous years